afshinamighi/Courses/basecamp/week11/inf-bc-w11-python.md

 **Introduction**: This document presents learning activities for Python 11.
 In Python 11, you will get introduced with files that contains more structured data values.

+**Note**: In this phase, it is expected the learner can divide the program into smaller learning steps.
+The goal and direction of the topics will be provided.
+The learning must take smaller steps towards the goals such that can implement solutions to the given problems and product(s).

 ## Materials:

 The activities are designed based on these following references: